qudlaty/BloodAndBullets/docs/DEVDOC.md

   - Changes hp on all entities
 - ...

-Question: So actions change state **within** a tick, how should that be related to the **tick** calculating next game state?

 Perhaps we should talk about the following concepts:

-- interface state (selection, targetting, camera position)
+- interface state (selection, targeting, camera position)
-- instant actions (within our turn), changing the GameState
+- instant actions (within our turn), changing the GameState, moving, shooting, inventory changes
-- queued actions (like walking, shooting) that need to be animated over multiple ticks.
+- queued actions (like walking, shooting) that need to be animated over multiple ticks. ???

 **Bonus** - Actions nicely relate to redux architecture.